Dyson's new V11 cordless vacuum sucks harder and lasts longer

 Put all this together and you’ve got a vacuum cleaner that promises the best clean you can get for your home.
 That kind of clean, though, comes with a price.

-The Dyson V11 is launching with a starting price of $1,099 in Australia.
+The Dyson V11 is launching with a starting price of £499.99 in the UK.

-There are three versions to choose from, all of them shipping with the High Torque cleaner head, the combination and crevice tools, a mini soft dusting brush, mini motorised tool, a stubborn dust brush and the wand clip to hold them all together.
+There are two versions to choose from, both of them shipping with combination and crevice tools, a mini soft dusting brush, mini motorized tool, a stubborn dust brush and the wand clip to hold them all together.

+- Dyson V11 Animal, which comes with eight additional accessories but doesn't have the torque drive motor head - £499.99

-- Dyson V11 Torque Drive (in Fuschia) comes with no additional accessories – $1,099
+- Dyson V11 Torque Drive, which comes with eight additional accessories and comes with the torque drive motor head - £599.99

-- Dyson V11 Absolute includes the soft roller head for delicate hard floors – $1,199

-- Dyson V11 Absolute Pro comes with the soft roller head, an extension hose, a mattress tool and a flexible crevice tool – $1,249